KAI ham knife & meat knife

 27 Item(s)

-KAI Ham Knives in almost all series
+KAI Ham Knives in Almost All Series

 Ham knives can be found in all KAI series that also offer European blade shapes: in the Wasabi series with a stainless steel blade, Seki Magoroku Redwood with a blade made of Carbon 1K6 stainless steel, and the Seki Magoroku Composite series with a blade made of VG MAX steel.